risk-first/website/Process-Risk.md

 ## An Example - Release Processes

-Over the years I have worked in the Finance Industry it's given me time to observe how, across an entire industry, process can evolve, both in response to regulatory pressure but also because of organisational maturity, and mitigating risks:
+Over the years I have worked in the Finance Industry it's given me time to observe how, across an entire industry, process can evolve both in response to regulatory pressure, organisational maturity and mitigating risk:

 1. Initially, I could release software by logging onto the production accounts with a shared password that everyone knew, and deploy software or change data in the database.
 2. The first issue with this is [Agency Risk from bad actors](Agency-Risk):  how could you know that the numbers weren't being altered in the databases? _Production Auditing_ was introduced so that at least you could tell what was being changed and when, in order to point the blame later.
 3. But there was still plenty of scope for deliberate or accidental [Dead-End Risk](Complexity-Risk#dead-end-risk) damage.
 Next, passwords were taken out of the hands of developers and you needed approval to "break glass" to get onto production.
 4. The increasing complexity (and therefore [Complexity Risk](Complexity-Risk)) in production environments meant that sometimes changes collided with each other, or were performed at inopportune times.
 Change Requests were introduced.
 This is an approval process which asks you to describe what you want to change in production, and why you want to change it.
 5. The change request software is generally awful, making the job of raising change requests tedious and time-consuming.
 Therefore, developers would _automate_ the processes for release, sometimes including the process to write the change request.
-This allowed them to improve release cadence, at the expense of owning more code.
+This allowed them to improve release cadence at the expense of owning more code.
 6. Auditors didn't like the fact that this automation existed, because effectively, that meant that developers could get access to production with the press of a button, effectively taking you back to step 1...

 ## Bureaucracy Risk

 Where we've talked about process evolution above, the actors involved have been acting in good faith:   they are working to mitigate risk in the organisation.
 The [Process Risk](Process-Risk) that accretes along the way is an _unintended consequence_:  There is no guarantee that the process that arises will be humane and intuitive.
 Many organisational processes end up being baroque or Kafka-esque, forcing unintuitive behaviour on their users.
-This is partly because process design is _hard_, and it's difficult to anticipate all the various ways a process will be used ahead-of-time.
+This is partly because process design is _hard_ and it's difficult to anticipate all the various ways a process will be used ahead-of-time.

 But [Parkinson's Law](https://en.wikipedia.org/wiki/Parkinsons_law) takes this one step further:  the human actors shaping the organisation will abuse their positions of power in order to further their own careers (this is [Agency Risk](Agency-Risk), which we will come to in a future section):